timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 Note that using :math:`\theta` requires to scale :math:`\eta` before it can be plugged into function :math:`W(\eta)`.
-The value of 8 is used, based on the fact that :math:`\theta` is around 8 time less than :math:`\delta_{99}` for a wide range of Reynolds numbers.
+The value of 8 is used, based on the fact that :math:`\theta` is around 8 times less than :math:`\delta_{99}` for a wide range of Reynolds numbers.

-As evident from the equations defining the resaling procedure, the value of the friction velocity at the inlet, :math:`u_{\tau, \text{infl}}`, is needed for the procedure.
+As evident from the equations, defining the rescaling procedure, the value of the friction velocity at the inlet, :math:`u_{\tau, \text{infl}}`, is needed for the procedure.
-To this end, two options are availble to the user.
+To this end, two options are available to the user.
 One is to simply provide the value of the friction velocity directly.
 The other is to let eddylicious compute it using the skin friction coefficient, :math:`c_f`, and an empirical estimate connecting it to either